vstig/vstig.github.io/_posts/2018-10-16-tree-methods.markdown

  data, e.g. Age <= 37.5 results in the same split as Age < 49 /Age >= 49 in our data).

  <img align="center" style="width:400%;height:400%;margin:0px 10px" src="/assets/dtr.png" alt="Decision Tree Structure"/>

-### Next Steps
-In a future post, I will go more into the details such as how we decide on a stopping criteria, limitations to the decision tree framework, and how extensions like bagging and random forests can address some of these shortcomings.
-In this post, I wanted to lay the groundwork for thinking about how a tree is constructed at the most micro level.
-Breaking it down into components like "candidate split search" and "optimal split selection" also lay a good foundation for reasoning about model training and parameter tuning.
-For example, as we will see when we move into random forests, limiting the candidate split search to a random subset of the features at each split can significantly improve model test performance and generalizability.
-Or we may want to modify the selection step; for certain applications our notion of "best split" may involve another metric such as MAE that is less sensitive to outliers.

 As a final, I will demonstrate the flexibility of the approach on a more real dataset, so the results are perhaps more interesting and compelling.